 Cooling Fillers for Thermally Conductive Plastics

-Boron nitride offers a unique value proposition as a filler by introducing thermal conductivity into thermoplastic compounds, while maintaining and even enhancing the electrical isolative properties inherent of plastics.
-Additionally, translucent, white appearance of CarboTherm™ Boron Nitride fillers is conducive to addition of colorants into the resin formulation.
+Boron nitride offers a unique value proposition as a filler by introducing thermal conductivity into thermoplastic compounds, while maintaining and even enhancing the electrically isolating properties inherent of plastics.
+Additionally, the translucent, white appearance of boron nitride powder allows colorants to work effectively to adjust the resin appearance.

-Boron nitride is well known for its high thermal conductivity, but can present challenges in this market due to its higher cost, degradation of mechanical strength and poor flowability in powder form.
+Boron nitride is well known for its high thermal conductivity, but can present challenges in processing due to poor flowability and impact on plastic mechanical properties.